quyueyue/InternalizingExternalizingPredictions/ABCD/ABCD_KRR_code/KRR/README.md

 The resting-state functional connectivity data for these 5260 subjects in the same order as specified by `ICCW_5260_subject_list_unrelated.txt` is called `ICCW_5260_FC.mat`.

-The .txt file containing the column names of the covariates to be entered into the model in `ABCD_5260_alldata.csv` is called `covariates_list.txt`.
+The .txt file containing the column names of the covariates from `ABCD_5260_alldata.csv` is called `covariates_list.txt`.

 ## Implementation
 To perform single-KRR model prediction,